Barricaded suspect in custody after standoff at home daycare

-CHANNELVIEW, Texas (KTRK) --A standoff is over after a man who barricaded himself inside a home daycare was taken into custody in east Harris County
+CHANNELVIEW, Texas (KTRK) --A chase suspect is in custody after he barricaded himself inside a home daycare in east Harris County.

-The tense standoff took place at a home in the 1400 block of Leadenhall.
+The standoff in the 1400 block of Leadenhall ended nearly five hours after the ordeal began.

-Authorities say everyone who was in the home has gotten out safely.
+Authorities say the 19-year-old suspect was found in the attic of a licensed home daycare, where eight children and two adults were when he barged in Thursday morning.

+The man, woman and children, who are between the ages of 14 months and 18 years, are all safe.
+No one was injured in the incident.

 UPDATE on SWAT scene at Channelview home: All occupants, including children, are believed to now be out of the home and have been confirmed by EMS to be unharmed.
 Suspect remains barricaded inside. #hounews pic.twitter.com/4P6MZD4mnZ— HCSOTexas (@HCSOTexas) August 2, 2018

-The children are being reunited with their parents at Fire Station 3 on Dell Dale Street.

-It all started with a police chase that ended when the driver crashed near Mincing and Ambrosden.
+This all started when a police chase ended in a crash near Mincing and Ambrosden.
 The Harris County Sheriff's Office says the driver fired shots at a deputy constable.

-No one was injured.
+Deputies said the suspect ran to his grandmother's house, and barricaded himself inside the attic.

 A woman with a baby was left behind in the car when the driver took off.